leRayGorbella/quant23rg_test_folder/README.md

 pip install quant23rg==0.0.5
 ```

-## Run group of lines from sc.py to test each functionnality from the package
+## Run group of lines from sc.py to test each functionnality

 ## The quant23rg package is still in progress